Skip to main content

 Why should I become a premium subscriber?

-What happens if my subscription period ends?
+What happens if I cancel or my subscription period ends?

-As long as your payment method is valid, your subscription will be automatically renewed.
-The price of an existing premium membership will always remain the same, even if the subscription prices for new members have been increased in the mean time.
+The price of an existing premium membership will always remain the same, even if the subscription prices for new members have been increased in the meantime.

 Do you offer an online SQL course?